markNZed/TaskFlow/shared/README.md

 * outgoingResponse
 * outgoingCount
 * children -> childIds
+* processor data provided by the Task processor
+  * location
+  * sessionId
+  * API a list of API ids consider what langchain does for models
+* done as a boolean
+* logHistory as an array of log messages
+* log as a string

+### Task Processor
 The Task processor should:
 * validate the Task
 * In the future: